Online Activities & Resources

 These specialty programs are available for individuals who are unable to leave their homes to participate in recreational activities.
 Phone-In Programs are a great opportunity to stay socially connected with minimal technical requirements.

-For more information: Phone-In Program Opportunities
+Info: Phone-In Program Opportunities

-Read, Relax and Rejuvenate
+Read, Relax & Rejuvenate